dot-bob/Marlin-Duplicator-6/README.md

 Duplicator 6 Specific Changes:

+Version 1.1.0-RC8 02-27-17 Version 4.5 (RM)
+- Added support for the PCA9632 that drives the RGB leds behind the encoder dial.
+Use gcode command M150 to set a color.
+- Added option to enable or disable the auto cooldown feature when canceling a print from the SD card.
+- Added replaced "Babystep Z" in the main menu during a print with "Live adjust Z" if using an auto leveling probe.
+Live adjust Z modifies the Z offset in realtime and saves the eeprom on exit.

 Version 1.1.0-RC8 02-11-17 Version 4.4 (RM)
 -Removed unused example configurations.
--Add status_printf function for status line of display.
+- Add status_printf function for status line of display.
--Added hotend name to heating status indicator.
+- Added hotend name to heating status indicator.

 Version 1.1.0-RC8 02-05-17 (bug fix) Version 4.3 (BC)
 - Increased both THERMAL_PROTECTION_PERIOD and WATCH_TEMP_PERIOD to 90 seconds to prevent false Thermal Run-away errors (time may need to be tweaked) from the hot-end